 A major Philip Guston retrospective and international tour has been announced for 2020/21.
 The exhibition is curated by Harry Cooper, senior curator and head of the Department of Modern Art at the National Gallery of Art, and a fleet of senior curators at the most prestigious museums in the US and in England.
 The first Guston retrospective in more 15 years, it will debut in the National Gallery’s East Building from June 7 through September 13, 2020, said Kaywin Feldman, director of the National Gallery of Art in Washington.
 “This exhibition will provide an in-depth look at the career that led to his iconic late paintings and will surely secure Guston’s place in the pantheon of modern art, while reassessing his impact on the art of the present.”

-For more information on the retrospective and museum tour (including a stop at the Metropolitan Museum of Art in New York), visit www.nga.gov/exhibitions/2020/philip-guston-now.html.
+For more information on the retrospective and museum tour, visit www.nga.gov/exhibitions/2020/philip-guston-now.html.